jostasik/Apple-Watch-faces/README.md

-# Awesome Library of Apple Watch faces!
+# Awesome Apple Watch faces!

 Scroll down to preview all the faces!